autocrossblog/autocrossblog_astro/src/content/post/2007/2007-11-28-time-to-start.md

 ---
+tags: [ [ 240z, datsun ] ]
-author: chris
+author: "chris"
 publishDate: 2007-11-28T10:27:12+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2007/time-to-start"
+excerpt: "Follow the author's journey restoring a 240Z car motor, detailing errors of the past and plans for engine rehabilitation."
 title: "Time to start"
-excerpt: "Follow the author's journey restoring a 240Z car motor, detailing errors of the past and plans for engine rehabilitation."
-url: 'time-to-start'
-tags:  [ 240z, datsun ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 So I think the time has come.
 I hope to begin work on the 240Z again this week.
 First step, finish taking apart the blown motor and find the missing piston!
 Next step after that, start to take apart the L28E motor sitting on the floor.
 It's been sitting for almost a year now, and I've learned my lesson about not taking a look at what you have (see previous "First step" above).